Emilio Gatti: Research

 Emilio Gatti’s main field of research was that of measurements and electronic instrumentation for Physics, especially that of radiation and elementary particle detectors and that of electronic instrumentation for energy, time and position spectrometry.

-In 1953, he introduced the added step method to obtain high precision single channel discriminators.
+In 1953, he introduced the added step method to obtain high precision, single-channel discriminators.

-In 1955, he suggested replacing the traditional configuration of the voltage amplifier with a new configuration, eventually called charge preamplifier, as first stage in processing the signals of Ionization chambers.
+In 1955, he suggested replacing the traditional configuration of the voltage amplifier with a new configuration, eventually called the charge preamplifier, as the first stage in processing the signals of Ionization chambers.
 The charge preamplifier later became of general use and is currently the amplification stage most widely resorted to for semiconductor radiation detectors.

 In 1956, he introduced the Vernier method to improve the temporal localisation of events.
 He formulated the statistical theory of the scintillation counter and the synthesis of optimal filters for the temporal localisation of events detected by the scintillation counters.
 In the field of radiation detectors, he identified the correct method of calculating the charge induced to the electrodes in solid-state detectors, correcting a widespread error in the literature.

 In 1961, he invented the streamer chamber.

 In 1963, he invented the sliding scale method to obtain high differential linearity in the multi-channel amplitude analyzers used in radiation and particle spectroscopy.
 The method gave rise to scientific developments and to implementations throughout the world and is currently used in high differential linearity analog-to-digital converters (ADC).
 In 1997, the scientific mission for the NASA Pathfinder Mars exploration employed the Sojourner (rover) on which a spectrometer Alpha particle X-ray spectrometer (APXS) – used to analyse the composition of the soil – is installed, in whose electronics the sliding scale method, called “The Gatti correction”, is implemented to arrive at the required high linearity.

 Research undertaken throughout his career led to the theoretical synthesis of the optimal filters for processing the signals of nuclear detectors to measure energy and time under various constraint conditions.
 These studies contributed to the development of modern digital pulse processors of the radiation detectors currently used in multiple scientific experiments.